Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

-where $n$ However, this estimator might not be $\sqrt{n}-$ consistent if the first order bias does not vanish at $\sqrt{n}$.
+where $n$ is the number of observations.
+When parametric methods are employed to estimate $\hat{\pi}$ and $\hat{\gamma}$, the estimator for $\hat{\theta}$ is generally $\sqrt{n}$-consistent, assuming that the model is correctly specified.
+However, $\sqrt{n}$-consistency may not hold when non-parametric estimators are used, particularly if the first-order bias does not vanish at a rate of $\sqrt{n}$.
 Irrespective of the method used to estimate $\pi$, this is often the case, as flexible estimation of $\pi$ always requires some form of regularization and/or model selection.
-Debiasing techniques are required to mitigate the effects of regularization and/or model selection when learning the non-parametric regression.
+Debiasing techniques are required to mitigate the effects of regularization and/or model selection when learning flexible demand models.
 These approaches can help improve the performance of the estimator and facilitate valid inference with $\hat{\theta}$.
-We will adapt recent debiasing techniques developed in recent automatic debiased machine learning literature (see \cite{chernozhukov2022automatic}).
-Specifically, we will focus on problems where there exists a square-integrable random variable $\alpha_0(x)$ such that $\forall$ $||\gamma - \gamma_0||$ small enough --
+We therefore adapt recent debiasing techniques developed in recent automatic debiased machine learning literature (see \cite{chernozhukov2022automatic}).
+Specifically, we will focus on problems where there exists a square-integrable random variable $\alpha_0(z)$ such that $\forall$ $||\gamma - \gamma_0||$ small enough --

 By the Riesz representation theorem, the existence of such $\alpha_0(z_{jt})$ is equivalent to $\mathbb{E}[m(w_{jt},\pi(z_{jt};\gamma))] $ being a mean square continuous functional of $\pi(z_{jt};\gamma)$.
 Henceforth, we refer to $\alpha_0(z)$ as Riesz representer (or RR). \cite{newey1994asymptotic} shows that the mean square continuity of $\mathbb{E}[m(w_{jt},\pi_{jt}(z_{jt};\gamma))]$ is equivalent to the semiparametric efficiency bound of $\theta_0$ being finite.
 Thus, our approach focuses on regular functionals.
 Similar uses of the Riesz representation theorem can be found in \cite{ai2007estimation}, \cite{ackerberg2014asymptotic}, \cite{hirshberg2020debiased}, and \cite{chernozhukov2022automatic} among others.
 The debiasing term in this case takes the form $\alpha(z_{jt})(y_{jt}-\pi(z_{jt};\gamma))$.
 To see that, consider the score $m(w_{jt},\pi(z_{jt};\gamma)) +\alpha(z_{jt})(y_{jt}-\pi(z_{jt};\gamma))-\theta_0$.
 It satisfies the following mixed bias property: